 Introduction to the writing professions and to important contemporary practitioners of the craft.
 Frequent appearances by guest poets, fiction writer, journalists and editors who will discuss their work and the professional contexts within which they work.
 Specially designed workshops will allow students to explore a range of genres and writing styles.

-Prerequisites: ENG 120; WRT 107

-with a final grade of C- or better.
+0.5 c.u.
+Prerequisites: ENG 120; WRT 108 or WRT 109 with a final grade of C- or better.